 And that’s only half – hell, perhaps less than half – the reason for excitement.
 What really has us stoked is the apparent lack of compromise.

 Laptop manufacturers are hinting they’ll continue to use the Core Y-Series in the thinnest machines, but the Y-Series will be much quicker than before, coming close to modern U-Series processors.
-If that’s correct, laptop makers will be more likely to pick Y-Series for flagship laptops which, in turn, means flagship laptops will be thinner.
+If that’s correct, laptop makers will be more likely to pick Y-Series for flagship

 Of course, the Ice Lake U-Series parts will also be quicker than they are today.
 A large gap may still exist between the Y-Series and U-Series.
 There is such a thing as “good enough,” though, and Ice Lake might finally put the Y-Series above that bar.